MaureenOShea/Folger-ETA/README.md

-# Folger-ETA
+Exploratory Text Analytics

-Exploratory Text Analytics of Shakespeare Plays
+Text Analysis of Shakespeare Plays
+READ Manifest for an explanation of files